sustech-cs304/team-project-25spring-team23/report1-team23.md

 1. Map

    Map modeling and lane design based on SUSTech.
-Allow users to play in the SUSTech freely
+Allow users to play in SUSTech freely

 2. Advanced Driving Physics (Acceleration, Braking, and Drifting)